igorbonadio/mach5/README.md

 }
 ```

 Pay attention to the parameter list of BENCHMARK macro.
-The frist is the name of the benchmark, the second is the number of runs, the third is the number of iterations and the last one is the type.
+The first is the name of the benchmark, the second is the number of runs, the third is the number of iterations and the last one is the type.

-But, the previous benchmark also mensures the creation of the vector num.
+But, the previous benchmark also measures how much time the creation of the vector num takes.
 So, the solution to this problem is create a fixture:

 ``` c++
 #include "Mach5.hpp"